tompgn/midterm/near_security.md

 1. Nothing is done to ensure the stakes of the validators are homogenized, leading to as system where the worst case security bound is practically very low even though the total bonded is reasonably high.
 2. The use of round robin for the main block production, allowing for a malicious actor to adaptively bribe, grief, DDos, of more generally attack validators following their turns.
+3. The fast cross-shard transaction favours liveness over immutability in that if a malicious actor manages to take over a shard and starts to issue a cross-shard transactions, the full block state would be eventually reverted to a past state before the attack if challenged by a fisherman during the challenge period.
-3. In case a bad block is challenged, the validators would be uncovered till the end of the epoch.
+4. In case a bad block is challenged, the validators would be uncovered (the assigment to their chunks would be public) till the end of the epoch.
-4. No offline penalties apart from the missing reward.
+5. No offline penalties apart from the missing reward.

 <a id="7">[7]</a> Miguel Castro and Barbara Liskov: _Practical Byzantine Fault Tolerance_  https://pmg.csail.mit.edu/papers/osdi99.pdf